 Frequently Asked Questions

-This experience enables me to recognize and understand the nuances of different positions that may have the same title but have very different objectives and responsibilities.
+This experience enables me to recognize and understand the nuances of different positions that may have similar titles but very different objectives and responsibilities.

 I’ve recruited people for more than 40 companies with annual revenues between $5M and $20B.

-I’ve seen and solved almost every type of recruiting problem the companies and people I’ve worked with have faced.
+I’ve seen and solved almost every type of technical sales problem the companies and people I’ve worked with have faced.

 I’m the right choice if you want to:

-• Hire a unique technical, marketing or sales professional.
+- Hire a technical sales professional.
 Someone who you can attract, hire, and retain.
 A person who fits your company, culture, customers, and products, and who can deliver the results you’re looking for.

-I’ve recruited over a thousand people for 1) a semiconductor research lab, 2) for dozens of clients, and 3) for positions working directly for me or in one of the many organizations I’ve managed.
+I’ve recruited over 500 technical salespeople, managers and executives, for dozens of clients and for positions working directly for me or in one or more of the sales organizations I’ve managed.

 I have testimonials from clients that describe exactly how I helped them and what I was like to work with.